-Horizon Career College reserves the right to refuse class attendance, release for externship, graduation attendance, awarding of certificate or diploma, placement services and/or any training services for students whose financial arrangements are not being met.
+Horizon Career College reserves the right to refuse class attendance, release for externship, graduation attendance, awarding of certificate or diploma; placement services and/ or any training services for students whose financial arrangements are not being met.
 Terms of the payment must be met as set forth in the enrollment agreement.
 Federal student financial aid awards must be used in fulfillment of a student's financial obligation at Horizon Career College.
 A service fee will be charged for any returned check and the finance charge may be applied to a past due account.
 Students still waiting to receive federal student financial aid disbursements at the time of graduation will be allowed to attend graduation.
-However, they will not be awarded a certificate until full payment is received.
+However, they will not be awarded a certificate until payment in full is received.

-CANCELLATION POLICY
+CANCELLATION & REFUND POLICY

 An applicant may cancel enrollment at any time before the commencement of his or her classes.
-An applicant requesting cancellation within this time shall be entitled to a refund of all moneys paid to the school.
-A student is entitled to a full refund if one or more of the following criteria are met:
+An applicant requesting cancellation within this time shall be entitled to a refund of all monies paid to the school.
+A student is entitled to a full refund if one (1) or more of the following criteria are met:

-- a) The student cancels the enrollment agreement or enrollment application within six business days after signing. - b) The student does not meet the post-secondary proprietary educational institution's minimum admission requirement. - c) The student's enrollment was procured as a result of a misrepresentation in the written materials utilized by the post-secondary proprietary educational institution. - d) If the student has not visited the post-secondary educational institution prior to enrollment, and upon touring the institution or attending the regularly scheduled orientation/classes, the student withdrew from the program within three days.
+- (A) The student cancels the enrollment agreement or enrollment application within six (6) business days after signing. - (B) The student does not meet the postsecondary proprietary educational institution's minimum admission requirement. - (C) The student's enrollment was procured as a result of a misrepresentation in the written materials utilized by the post-secondary proprietary educational institution. - (D) If the student has not visited the postsecondary educational institution prior to enrollment, and upon touring the institution prior to enrollment, and upon touring the institution or attending the regularly scheduled orientation/classes, the student withdrew from the program within three (3) days.

-Registration fee refunds will be issued to the student no later than fourteen calendar days following receipt of the student's written request.
+Registration fee refunds will be issued to the student no later than fourteen (14) calendar days following receipt of the student's written request.
 An applicant not requesting cancellation by the scheduled start date will be considered an enrolled student.
 Once classes have begun the last date of attendance will be used to calculate refunds.

 Horizon Career College requests that all cancellations be made in writing to the school.
 Horizon Career College reserves the right to reschedule or cancel any class up to one week in advance of the class start date.
 A student enrolled in a class that Horizon Career College cancels or reschedules will be able to either transfer their enrollment to another class or withdraw their enrollment from Horizon Career College and receive a refund of their registration fee.

 The following fair and equitable refund policies will be used for students terminating after classes have begun.
 Also, if more than one refund policy applies, Horizon Career College will compare policies and use the refund policy calculation which provides the largest refund.

-REFUND POLICY
+REFUND POLICIES